PriorMark

 LEDGER

 Cannot be changed, altered, or deleted after the fact.
-On a public blockchain or distributed ledger like Hedera, once a record is written and the network reaches consensus, it is permanent.
+On a public distributed ledger like Hedera, once a record is written and the network reaches consensus, it is permanent.
 No single party — including the company that submitted the record — can go back and modify or erase it.
 This is the property that makes a PriorMark timestamp meaningful as evidence: it reflects what existed at that moment, and that moment cannot be rewritten.

 Public Ledger